alfvar/the-playbook/README.md

 Used to back up the Docker volumes to a centralized backup server.
 Installs `borgbackup` on the remote host, then generates ssh keys locally and copies their private keys to the remote.
 The ssh keys are labeled after the name of the backup_volume variable defined in `inventory.yml`

 ### Borgserver
-Should be the machine with the beefiest storage.
-Installs `borgbackup` on the remote host, then copies the .pub files from the `/keys` directory and also sets up a Borgbackup user for each .pub file.
-Each client for the Borgserver then runs the the `borg init` command.
-If new hosts with the property `backup_volume`are added, this script should be run again.
+Should run after the appropriate ssh keys exist in the `keys` folder.
+Installs `borgbackup` on the specified remote host, then copies the contents of the .pub files from the `/keys` directory into `authorized_keys` and also sets up a Borgbackup user for each .pub file.
+Each client for the Borgserver should then run the the `borg init` command.

 ### Pocketbase, Minecraft Server
 Copies the relevant file from `compose/filename.yml` file to the target and runs it using Docker Compose.